Christopher Kakooza

 Christopher Kakooza is a Roman Catholic prelate, who is the Bishop of the Roman Catholic Diocese of Lugazi, in Uganda.
 He was appointed to that position on 2 January 1999.

 Early life and priesthood

 Kakooza was born on 15 November 1952, at Nsambya Hospital.
 His parents lived in the neighborhood called Lusaze, in present-day Rubaga Division, in Kampala, in the Archdiocese of Kampala.
-He was ordained priest on 3 June 1983 at St Mbaaga's Major Seminary, Ggaba, as a member of the pioneer class at that seminary.
+He was ordained priest on 3 June 1983 at Saint Mbaaga's Major Seminary Ggaba, as a member of the pioneer class at that seminary.

-He was appointed Auxiliary Bishop of Roman Catholic Archdiocese of Kampala, and Titular Bishop of Casae in Numidia, on 2 January 1999.
+He was appointed Auxiliary Bishop of Roman Catholic Archdiocese of Kampala, and contemporaneously as Titular Bishop of Casae in Numidia, on 2 January 1999.